This document is designed to be viewed on line so its hyperlinks can be used. Please view it at http://jrabold.net/ks6m/emcomm/

 For most Amateur Radio operators, conveniently-located actual disasters utilizing Amateur Radio's services are rare, so skills must be gained and maintained in other ways.
 Activities that will help you meet these challenges include:

-The Personal Radio Services of the Federal Communications Commission include the Family Radio Service (FRS), the Multi-Use Radio Service (MURS), the Citizens Band (CB) Radio Service, and the General Mobile Radio Service (GMRS).
+The Personal Radio Services of the Federal Communications Commission include the Family Radio Service (FRS), the Multi-Use Radio Service (MURS), the Citizens Band Radio Service (CBRS), and the General Mobile Radio Service (GMRS).
 Transceivers using these services can be useful in emergency and disaster response situations.
 They may especially useful for very short range communications, such as within and among urban and suburban neighborhoods during CERT operations.
 Unlicensed FRS, MURS, and CB operators and licensed GMRS operators are encouraged to make use of the training resources designed for Amateur Radio operators.
 Here are some additional resources: